craigmcc/oauth-orchestrator/README.md

-Conventionally, your application will offer an endpoint (I like to use `DELETE /oauth/token`, but this it is up to you) that effectively logs the user off by removing or deactivating the specified access token, along with any associated access tokens.
+Conventionally, your application will offer an endpoint (I like to use `DELETE /oauth/token`, but this it is up to you) that effectively logs the user off by removing or deactivating the specified access token, along with any associated refresh tokens.
 The processing logic for this endpoint will call this handler.
 Afterwards, the access token that was used will no longer be valid, and the user will need to log back in again via the